skysheng7/ai_tools_playground/README.md

 ## 📖 About

-This project is a structured educational book that covers introduction to AI tool, and advanced implementations.
+This project is a structured educational book created for the UBC Master of Data Science orientation program.
+It covers introduction to AI tools and advanced implementations.
 The content is automatically published to GitHub Pages using jupyter-book.

 ## 📁 Project Structure